Experience-Monks/jam3-lesson-asyncjs/lessons/3-Node Events/index.md

 Having the ability to add multiple listeners instead of a single callback is one of the most important distinctions between events and callbacks.

+To have multiple listeners initiated from a callback is a lot of work:
 ```javascript
 var otherListeners = [ function() {}, function() {}];